 If you’re a new blogger not leveraging blog commenting strategy, then you’re missing the opportunities to grow your blog.
-Even though recent-days blog posts became overrun with junk comments left by aggressive marketers for the purpose of link building, when employed properly, it can result in dozens of benefits.
+Even though in recent days, blog posts became overrun with junk comments left by aggressive marketers for link building, when employed properly, it can result in dozens of benefits.

 What is blog commenting strategy and how it helps bloggers

-Blog commenting is a process of visiting others’ blog, reading and dropping your comment in a professional manner.
+Blog commenting is a process of visiting others’ blogs, reading their content, and professionally dropping your thoughts under the comment section.